The State of Shopify in 2023: 30+ New Statistics

 Google searches for “content marketing” are up 252% over the past 10 years.

 Shopify App Statistics

 Shopify launched its App Store in 2009.
 Since then, it’s grown to host thousands of apps.
 Shopify apps help merchants integrate their stores with social media platforms like Facebook and TikTok, design online storefronts, run email marketing campaigns and manage inventory.

 Shopify apps offer a wide range of features from store design and management to conversion optimization and marketing.
-Of the 7,647 apps currently available, 4,534 (59%) are free-to-use.
+In total, around 59% are free-to-use.